 The National Faster Rail Agency will be supported by an Expert Panel.
 The Panel will provide advice to the Minister for Population, Cities and Urban Infrastructure and the National Faster Rail Agency on faster rail, transport demographics and economics to inform project identification and delivery, service requirements and operating standards.

-Our leadership team guides NFRA’s work by engaging our key stakeholders in setting direction for delivering on the Government’s commitment of fast rail connections between major capital cities and their regional centres.
+Our team guides NFRA’s work by setting the organisation’s strategic direction to deliver the Government’s 20-Year Faster Rail Plan and fast rail connections between major capital cities and their regional centres.

 Our leadership team: